 With all the technology available to businesses today, this approach has never changed and never will because the educators and businesses all follow the same model.

-Your business needs to employ the short-term services of a entrepreurial marketing consultant to comprehensively review and exploit 'digital marketing' before you hire any new senior marketing personnel like a Chief Marketing Officer who will simply execute your old instructions or repeat what they did in their last job.
+Does your business needs to employ the short-term services of an entrepreneurial marketing consultant to comprehensively review and exploit 'digital marketing' before you hire any new senior marketing personnel like a Chief Marketing Officer who will simply execute your old instructions or repeat what they did in their last job.